MovingUniverseLab/bdc/README.md

 #### previous_distortion_dir : '/u/mfreeman/work/PCU/script_testing/distortion_testing/outputs3/'
 The location of the previous distortion model for the instrument.

-#### previous_distortion_model : 'distortion_coefficients_r0_f3.txt'  #filename for the distortion coefficients.
-Must also have a file appended with 'inverse_' for the inverse transformation.
+#### previous_distortion_model : 'distortion_coefficients_r0_f3.txt'
-The file containing the previous distortion model for the instrument, as a list of legendre polynomial coefficients.
+The file containing the previous distortion model for the instrument, as a list of legendre polynomial coefficients (like the output files).
 There must also be an inverse model with 'inverse\_' prepended to the same filename.

 #### centred : True
 If True, will add a translation to the final result to set the distortion at the centre of the frame to be zero.
 (This is an extra term, the Legendre polynomial is not changed)